 iAny course listed counts for the Concentration, subject to the minimum and maximum noted per category.

-iiAll concentration students must take at least two of the core courses (Antitrust, Copyright, Trademark or Patent), plus complete the IP Research Methods course.
+ivAll concentration students must take at least two of the basic courses (Antitrust, Copyright, Trademark or Patent).
 They must also complete the minimum number of units within each category.
 Units beyond a category maximum will not count toward concentration requirements.

-vThis course may be taken either as a 1st year elective or upper-level course, but not both.
+viiiThis course may be taken either as a 1st year elective or upper class course, but not both.

-ixOnly 1 of the Fashion Law courses may count toward the IP concentration.
+ixOnly 1 of the Fashion Law courses may count toward the IP Concentration.
+Same for Negotiations.

-xiiThis externship is offered only at the US Patent & Trademark Office, in Alexandria, VA.
-Students can earn up to 6 credit units for successful completion.
+xvThis externship is offered only at the US Patent & Trademark Office, in Alexandria, VA.
+Students can earn up to 6 credit units for successful completion if the externship is approved in advance.

 Intellectual Property Law Concentration